 It should be clear that the price the asynchronous algorithm rests at depends on initial conditions, hence the distribution of converged values illustrated by the quantiles of the sample paths in 2.
 Indeed, provided the distribution of initial conditions is sufficiently rich, the limiting outcome from the asynchronous algorithm has a positive probability of any $p \in \mathcal{P}$.
-By contrast, the synchronous algorithm can only converge to a Nash equilibrium.
-The following proposition formalizes the discussion above, and establishes that the computational results reflect intrinsic differences in how asynchronous and synchronous updating function.
+By contrast, the perfect synchronous algorithm can only converge to a Nash equilibrium.
+The following provides a formal justification of these points, and establishes that the computational results reflect intrinsic differences in how asynchronous and perfect synchronous updating function.

-Proposition 1 Consider the duopoly pricing game between AI algorithms described above with $\min{p \in \mathcal{P}} = \underline{p}$ and initial conditions drawn from a distribution which puts positive probability on each of a finite set of points in $[\underline{W}, \overline{W}]$ with $\underline{W} < \pi(p, p)$.
+Proposition 1 Consider the duopoly pricing game between AI algorithms described above with initial conditions drawn randomly from a distribution which puts positive probability on $\hat{W}^0 \subset W^0$ such that $W_i^0 \in \hat{W}^0 \ge \max{(p_i, p_j)} \pi(p_i, p_j)$.

-- 1. If the AI algorithms use synchronous updating - (a) and the two algorithm choose a pair of prices which is a Nash equilibrium to the static pricing game, they will continue to charge these prices in every future period, and, in addition, - (b) any rest point of the algorithm must be a Nash pricing equilibrium of the duopoly game. - 2.
+- 1. If the AI algorithms use perfect synchronous updating - (a) and the two algorithm choose a pair of prices which is a Nash equilibrium to the static pricing game, they will continue to charge these prices in every future period, and, in addition, - (b) any rest point of the algorithm must be a Nash pricing equilibrium of the duopoly game. - 2.
 If the AI algorithm uses asynchronous updating, there is positive probability that the algorithm converges to any $p \in \mathcal{P}$.